mardiros/pyshop/README.rst

     website,
 -   an admin group that has developer privileges and accounts management.

-Since pyshop is intended to host private packages, every user, including "pip", must be authenticated by login and password.
+Since pyshop is intended to host private packages, every user, including *pip*, must be authenticated by login and password.

 Installation